-Darkness-Induced Audience Apathy: Some readers find the grimness of the setting to lose its impact over the course of the series.
+Though it has its share of likable characters, readers find the bloodshed of the setting to lose its impact over the course of the series.
 One can only hear so much about all the raped women and skinned children and random murders and how utterly assholish everyone seems to be before they lose interest.
 The fact that the first book spends quite a long time establishing that the Stark family is one of the very few major players with any honour worth speaking of and constantly contrasts this with their honourless - and usually far more successful - rivals, paired with the first hundred pages or so being dedicated to smashing this family to tiny pieces, doesn't help new readers.

 Littlefinger is wildly popular, despite being one of the most scheming and villainous characters in the series, and in many ways the Big Bad of the story (or one of, anyway).
 It helps that he's quite witty as well as described as stylish.
 More than one fan has even expressed a wish to see Littlefinger come out on top in the game of thrones.